Sign up for this Superfund site’s mailing list

 - Sampling and Monitoring

 The Colorado Smelter was a silver and lead smelter that operated in the Eilers and Bessemer neighborhoods from 1883 to 1908.
-EPA listed the site on the National Priorities List in December 2014, due to its concern about high levels of arsenic and lead (metals) that have been identified in smelter slag and neighborhood soils.
+EPA listed the site on the National Priorities List in December 2014, due to its concern about high levels of arsenic and lead (metals) that had been identified in smelter slag and neighborhood soils.

 Pueblo was once home to five ore smelters and is still home to one active steel mill.
 The Colorado Smelter historical footprint is bound by Santa Fe Avenue to the east, Mesa Avenue to the south, Interstate 25 to the west, and the Arkansas River to the north.
-The Bessemer, Eiler and Grove neighborhoods are adjacent to the former Colorado Smelter site, which now consists of building remains and an approximately 700,000-square-foot slag pile.
+The Bessemer, Eiler and Grove neighborhoods are adjacent to the former Colorado Smelter site, which now consists of building remains and an approximately 700,000-square-foot slag (waste) pile.

 What Is Being Done to Clean Up the Site?

 EPA has started the Remedial Investigation/Feasibility Study RI/FS and has divided the site into two operable units (OUs), OU1 (Community Properties) and OU2 (Former Smelter Area).

 The RI/FS phase of the Superfund process determines the nature and extent of contamination at a site, tests whether certain technologies are capable of treating the contamination, and evaluates the cost and performance of technologies that could be used to clean up the site.